dxlnr/python-sdk/README.md

   def train():
     ...

-# Put Modalic layer on top of ML logic.
+# Put the Modalic client layer on top of the ML logic.
 client = modalic.PytorchClient(Trainer())

-# (3) Run training.
+# (3) Run training for single client.
 client.run()
 ```

 Please keep in mind that this code snippet shows only the logic and the general idea.
-For more details, check out the examples folder that contains more such examples that are actually actionable.
+For more details,
+check out the */examples* folder that contains more in-depth and complete instruction sets and examples that are actually actionable.

 ## Installation